flink-extended/flink-scala-api/README.md

 ## Feature Flags

-### Disable Class Arity Usage

-In the [1.1.5 release](https://github.com/flink-extended/flink-scala-api/releases/tag/v1.18.1_1.1.5) the Case Class serialization process also [stores case class arity](https://github.com/flink-extended/flink-scala-api/pull/98/files#diff-e896c210d6a754cb3afb462aea34cca08f090330f6f3c663a64dfb5584fc3727R106) number to a savepoint.
-This was introduced to support Case Class schema evolution and allow to add new class fields with default values.
-However, unfortunately this is the breaking change to the Flink job state restore process.
-Flink job will fail, if a savepoint used for the job restore was created by 1.1.4 or earlier releases.

-In order migrate to the 1.1.5 release version, one can use specially added environment variable:
-`DISABLE_CASE_CLASS_ARITY_USAGE`.

-To disable new savepoint format and be able to restore a Flink job with a savepoint created before 1.1.5 release set the variable to `true`.

-Example: `DISABLE_CASE_CLASS_ARITY_USAGE = true`

-To enable new serialization logic set this variable to `false` or simply do not define this environment variable.

-Example: `DISABLE_CASE_CLASS_ARITY_USAGE = false`

-P.S. this flag can be deprecated in future when most of the users migrate to the latest library version.

 ### Disable fail-fast on Scala type resolution with Class

 From [1.2.3 release](https://github.com/flink-extended/flink-scala-api/releases/tag/v1.20.0_1.2.3), a check is done to prevent misusage of Scala type resolution with `Class` which may lead to silently fallback to generic Kryo serializers.